cmusv-gradiatorx/dynamic-analysis-service/README.md

 # Dynamic Analysis Service

-This service take a program under test (PUT) as input and performs dynamic code analysis via unit tests and code coverage tools.
-If successful, the results are zipped and published to it's specified PubSub topic.
+This service takes a program under test (PUT) as input and performs dynamic code analysis via unit tests and code coverage tools.
+If successful, the results are zipped and published to its specified PubSub topic using native Java integrations.

 ## Submission Service
 Provides an API for assignment submission.
-After receiving the submission it attempts to build a Docker image and run the container.
-The results are zipped and published to the pub sub topic from the container.
+After receiving the submission it attempts to build a Docker image and run the container using Java Docker client.
+The results are zipped and published to the pub sub topic from the main application using Google Cloud Java SDK.

 | Method | Path              | Description                                                       |
 |--------|-------------------|-------------------------------------------------------------------|